AidanFairman/PrimeSieve/README.md

 I chose this approach based on the first prime sieve I ever made (for an assignment).
 Written in java, it used a single iterator that would in-order traverse a sorted binary tree.
 The problem with this is that candidates were being added almost in order, and there was only one iterator.
 The binary tree ended up being almost a linked list (without rebalancing) and each thread wasted a lot of time waiting for the iterator to traverse the tree.

 The linked list approach in this project destroys the java tree approach, finding the primes from 0-1,000,000 in less than a second, and finding the first million in about 5 seconds (on my machine here at home).
-The java project took significantly longer, taking 8+ seconds to find the primes from 0 - 1,000,000.
+The java project took significantly longer, taking 8+ seconds to find the first million primes.

 ### The Future